top of page

 Once your sample is collected, it undergoes rigorous laboratory analysis.
 The laboratory performs DNA extraction, sequencing, and other advanced techniques to analyze genetic data.
 This phase is critical, as it transforms your sample into actionable insights that inform your medication plan.
 It's fascinating how sophisticated technology can delve deep into our genetic code to reveal vital information about drug metabolism.

-The interpretation of genetic data is a complex process that combines statistical analysis with clinical insights.
-Genetic variants are evaluated to predict potential drug responses, revealing insights that can guide your healthcare provider in making informed decisions.
-This analysis is not just a technical procedure; it's the foundation upon which a personalized treatment plan is built, setting the stage for effective and tailored healthcare solutions.
+The interpretation of genetic data is a complex process.
+It combines statistical analysis with clinical insights.
+Genetic variants are evaluated to predict potential drug responses.
+This reveals insights that can guide your healthcare provider in making informed decisions.
+This analysis is not just a technical procedure; it’s the foundation upon which a personalized treatment plan is built.
+It sets the stage for effective and tailored healthcare solutions.

 Understanding Your PGx Test Results